Update – Harrowstorm DLC (Last Updated 1st May 2020) build being refined and making gradual formatting changes.

 Attribute, Mundus Stone and Race

 Honestly, you can be whatever Race you like.
 Personally, I’m a Nord.
-But if you wish to BiS, Bretons followed by Argonians, are currently the strongest races for healing.
+But if you wish to BiS for healing, Bretons and Argonians are currently the strongest races for healing.

 Passive Skill Points